IBM/redstone/README.md

 The script will read the API key used to interact with KeyProtect from the `IBMCLOUD_API_KEY` environment variable.

 Encrypting a file is straight forward with the `encrypt` commmand.
-The encrypted data will be print to stdout, and can be redirected to a file.
+The encrypted data will be printed to stdout, and can be redirected to a file.

 ```sh